 Recent publications include Global Cities: A short history and The Innovation Economy: Implications and Imperatives for States and Regions.

-A complete list of all publications is on The Business of Cities website here.
+A complete list of all previous publications is on The Business of Cities website here.

-Greg Clark is a global fellow at Brookings Institution, an Honorary Professor at UCL STEaPP and at University of Strathclyde, a senior fellow at the Urban Land Institute and a fellow of the Academy of Social Sciences.
+Greg Clark is an Honorary Professor at UCL STEaPP, a Visiting Professor at the University of Strathclyde, a senior fellow at the Urban Land Institute and a fellow of the Academy of Social Sciences and until recently, a global fellow at Brookings Institution.

 He also chairs international Advisory Boards for Cities that are reformulating their strategies, positioning, and assets.

-Watch Greg Clark's recent seminars here: JIMC, August 2020, Manifesto for Economic Recovery Using Business Events Webinar Part I and Part II; AIME, February 2020, Business Events and the Future of the City; HSBC, May 7th, Covid-19 - Review of the mid-to long-term Implications for Corporates; HSBC, May 15th, The world reimagined: the future impacts of COVID-19.
+Watch Greg Clark's recent seminars here: ULI / HSBC, Dec 2020, Reactivating Europe's Cities after COVID-19, JIMC, August 2020, Manifesto for Economic Recovery Using Business Events Webinar Part I and Part II; AIME, February 2020, Business Events and the Future of the City; HSBC, May 7th, Covid-19 - Review of the mid-to long-term Implications for Corporates; HSBC, May 15th, The world reimagined: the future impacts of COVID-19.